VishalS2005/JavaBasics/README.md

 ## Contributing
 Rutgers Computer Science Department
-  Authors of certain assignments have their name as a comment at the beginning of the source file
+  Authors of certain assignments have their name as a comment at the beginning of the main source file

 ## License
 GNU GENERAL PUBLIC LICENSE